ipfs/ipfs-docs/docs/concepts/immutability.md

 "hello"    "world"
 ```

 If we change the content of `B` to `IPFS!`, all the upstream paths will change as well.
 In this simple example, the only upstream path is `C`.
-If we requested content using the pointer, then we would receive different content, but it's important to note that there is no change happening.
-Node `B` is not being updated.
-Instead, we are creating a new DAG where the pointer points to CID `E` that points to the concatenation of node `A` and another node `D`.
+If we request content from the pointer we get back new content since the pointer is now _pointing_ at a completely different node.
+Node `B` is not being edited, updated, or otherwise changed.
+Instead, we are creating a new DAG where the pointer points to CID `E` that joins node `A` and a new node, node `D`.

 ```text
    +-----------+